Text by CLOT Magazine

 The need for space for other instruments became pushing at some points but the artists manage to stuck to their initial idea: There were times when you would feel there could be a creative space for some other instrument to feed off the cello and the temptation to include it would be high but we all acknowledged that it would discredit the idea we initially had and would decontextualise it from the result we were aiming for – In that specific situation you come to terms with the fact that it’s when you give yourself these creative limitations that you really explore all the possibilities you have, It’s as if having fewer tools to work with gives you the chance to be more inventive.
 So something that was initially considered as a challenge later mutated into an advantage.

 And one could also think about what relationship with current technology the artists may have in a production where a classic acoustic instrument is its articulating point.
 It seems that although they built the piece around the cello, technology played a major role in the second part of the composition.
 Nevertheless, the quartet totally detached from it in the early stages.
-The whole idea was based for the most part on trial and error and spending a great deal of time just messing around with cellos before any kind of recording was made.
-Once they felt satisfied with the approaches they were implementing, the recording process started.
+The whole idea was based mostly on trial and error and spending much time just messing around with cellos before any recording was made.
+The recording process started once they felt satisfied with the approaches they were implementing.
 And that’s when they turned to technology for “help”.

 Leali highly doubts they would have achieved the result they were striving for without technology: whether it was the amps we were running the cello through or the vsts and modules we were turning to further develop the sound aesthetic we were going for.
 In some way you could argue that this record became possible for the most part because of technology, without it we probably would have come up with a very monothematic and way too linear cello piece without any peculiarity whatsoever – I don’t believe there is anything wrong with that, it’s just not what we were going for on this record.